ogorton/dmscatter/README.md

 directory if desired.

-An example is provided in the "sample" directory. cd to this directory and run:
+An example is provided in the "sample" directory.
+To run this example, move to the /sample/ directory directory and run:

     ../src/darkmatter.x < input.si28

-to run the sample input file.
+This computes the event rate spectra for a Si28 target.
 More extensive documentation can be found in the manual document.

 ### Version 1.2 update (Nov.
 24, 2020)